 While your manuscript is in the review process, we ask that you do not submit it to any other publication for consideration.
 The Journal of Financial Planning will not publish any articles that have been accepted or printed by other publications.

 Manuscripts that appear in preprint servers will not be disqualified for consideration in the Journal of Financial Planning, with some limitations:

 - When submitting a research paper for peer review, indicate if any portion of the manuscript has been published or posted online elsewhere.
 If it has, provide the citation and/or URL.

 - Authors should retain the copyright of the manuscript during the preprint process.
 If their paper is accepted by the Journal of Financial Planning, authors will transfer copyright to JFP.

 - Authors should update preprint versions of the manuscript with a notice that the final version will be published in the Journal of Financial Planning.

 Authors receive no remuneration or reimbursement for any expenses incurred in conjunction with the preparation of articles published in the Journal of Financial Planning.

 Complete the submitting author’s checklist (below) and email it with your completed manuscript to Bridger Cummings, assistant editor, as a Microsoft Word file.
 Questions?
 Contact Bridger Cummings, or Danielle Andrus, editor.

 Next Generation Planner

 Next Generation Planner is a special section within the Journal that focuses on new planners and career changers to enhance their skills and build the careers they want.
-The section complements the Journal’s larger mission to be a trusted partner for financial planners by helping new planners take their first steps on their path to success.
+The section complements the Journal’s mission to be a trusted partner for financial planners by helping new planners take their first steps on their path to success.
 See submission guidelines above.